These Rules are made under the authority of the Statutory Powers Procedure Act and the Financial Services Tribunal Act, 2017.

-Subject to the requirements of the Financial Services Commission of Ontario Act, 1997, and the Statutory Powers Procedure Act, the Tribunal may amend these Rules from time to time if it considers that such amendment is appropriate.
+Subject to the requirements of the Financial Services Tribunal Act, 2017, and the Statutory Powers Procedure Act, the Tribunal may amend these Rules from time to time if it considers that such amendment is appropriate.

 These Rules shall be broadly interpreted to produce the quickest, most just and least expensive determination of the issues before the Tribunal.

 2. General Authority of the Tribunal

 Where procedures are not provided for in these Rules, the Tribunal may do whatever is necessary and permitted by law to effectively determine the matter before it, including making a procedural order under Rule 13.

 The Tribunal may exercise any of its powers under these Rules on its own initiative or at the request of a party.

 A defect in form or other technical breach in a proceeding or in any step, document or order in a proceeding will not make the proceeding or the step, document or order in the proceeding invalid.

 The Tribunal may issue Practice Directions pertaining to certain types of proceedings or with respect to any matter the Tribunal deems appropriate.

 (a) In these Rules, unless the context otherwise requires,